ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"

+Note: we will need the hex number later.
+For example, copy it into notpad.

 2. get the PAN-ID of your thread network:

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset extpanid"

+Note: we will need this info later.
+Note it somewhere.

 3. start Matter Controller again by entering: